How to Safely Handle Asbestos During Home Renovations

 Benefits of hiring a professional include:

-• Accurate identification of asbestos-containing materials
+• Visual inspections of suspected materials

 When selecting a qualified asbestos professional, consider the following criteria: